Uscreen-video/atm_test/README.md

 -------------------

-After you finish this task, please open a pull request in this application.
+After you finish this task, please open a pull request in this repo.
 Thank you and good luck! ❤️🖖